A regime switching on Covid19 analysis and prediction in Romania: Introduction

+In 2019, Covid19, a virus from the coronavirus family appeared and spread around the world very quickly.
+This changed dramatically our world as we knew it.

-On 31$^{st}$ of December 2019, the first cases of infection with an unknown virus causing symptoms similar to those of pneumonia were reported to the World Health Organization in China.
-Shortly after that the new virus was identified as a new coronavirus, and the public health organizations feared that the situation may degenerate in one similar to the SARS epidemic in 2003.
-The SARS outbreak was also caused by a newly identified coronavirus and it caused 8000 infection cases, 774 deaths and significant financial losses.\\
+On 31$^{st}$ of December 2019, the first cases of infection with an unknown virus causing symptoms similar to those of pneumonia were reported in China, to the World Health Organization.

 Within less than 3 months COVID-19 outbreak has become a global pandemic, spreading across almost all countries all over the world.
-As of 29$^{th}$ of March 2020, there were 725980 COVID-19 confirmed cases which caused 35186 deaths.
-Although the outbreak started in China, the virus has spread rapidly all over the globe, the most affected countries being now Italy, Spain, China, Iran, France, United States of America and United Kingdom.

 The fast-evolving spread of the new coronavirus, which has been officially declared a pandemic, is represented below.
-The following charts show the countries where there have been reported at least 1000 cases of COVID-19 infection:
+The charts in Figure \ref{f:01} show the countries where there have been reported at least 1000 cases of COVID-19 infection, at the mentioned date:

-While at the beginning of February 2020 the virus was still affecting mainly China, it has started to spread rapidly to other countries, causing infections especially in western Europe countries at the beginning of March 2020.
-In less than a month, by the end of March 2020, the outbreak was present on all continents, affecting most of the countries in the world, which led the World Health Organization to officially name it a pandemic.
+While at the beginning of February 2020 the virus was still affecting mainly China, it has started to spread rapidly to other countries, and by the end of March 2020, the outbreak was present on all continents, affecting most of the countries in the world, which led the World Health Organization to officially name it a pandemic.